ruchisahota/gaia/v1/doc/documentation.md

 #### `parameters (external:service_parameters)`

-Parameters of the service the user can or has to specify
+Parameters of the service the user can or has to specify.

 #### `title (string)`